Electro-Voice Model RE34 (1983) cardioid line/mic level condenser microphone

 Moisture can, in many condenser amplifiers, condense on the PC boards, etc. and reduce the resistance between the FET’s gate and surrounding leads to the point where operation either ceases or is significantly impaired.
 This is not true of the RE34.
 The RE34’s moisture-sensitive contacts are totally encased in non-hydroscopic potting compound.
 In addition, the RE34 employs a low-leakage capacitor between the gate and transducer leads.
 This capacitor provides several significant advantages:

-- Single-channel remotes.
+Single-channel remotes.
 No additional amplification required.
-Remote signaling from the studio is possible using the phantom “Q” light, so long as the line transfer phantom power.
+Remote signaling from the studio is possible using the phantom “Q” light, as long as the line transfer phantom power.